Epic roads and mysterious tribes

 DAY 2 - Peshawar

-Highlights of our walking tour around town include: Yadgar Square, Mahabat Khan Mosque, Qissa Khawani Bazaar and the Peshawar Museum, which houses a rich treasure of art, sculpture and historical relics dating from the Gandhara period.
+Highlights of our tour around town will include: Yadgar Square, Mahabat Khan Mosque, Qissa Khawani Bazaar and the Peshawar Museum, which houses a rich treasure of art, sculpture and historical relics dating from the Gandhara period.

 Dinner and overnight in Peshawar.

 Today we'll move north to the legendary Swat Valley.

 We'll drive toward the picturesque Malakand Pass and visit the magnificent ancient Buddhist monastery of Takht-i-Bahi en route.